 A second factor that I hope you will consider is that since December I have been working 16-20 hours per week at a local restaurant.
 While putting in these hours I have maintained my grade point average and continued my involvement in my high school’s musical and theatre programs.
 I am saving half of my earnings to contribute to college tuition.
 Last week, my manager sat me down for my three-month review, and I was proud to see that he had given me top marks in every area.
 I was even given a raise.

 One final point related to my ability to meet the financial cost of attending (name of school) has to do with my parents’ savings.
 They did put some money away, but in 2013 I was diagnosed with XXX disease.
-The medical testing and treatment for this chronic condition has cost them an average of $7,500 out of pocket per year over the past five years.
-These are fund which they would otherwise have set aside for college.
+The medical testing and treatment for this chronic condition have cost them an average of $7,500 out of pocket per year over the past five years.
+These are funds which they would otherwise have set aside for college.
 (I will provide documentation of medical expenses if requested.)

 Finally, I attach two substantial merit awards that I received from other private institutions.
 These range from $22,000-$26,000 per year.
-It would mean so much to me if these awards could be matched here, because as I have said before, … is my top choice and I would be honored to attend this fall.
+It would mean so much to me if these awards could be matched here, because as I have said before, (name of school) is my top choice and I would be honored to attend this fall.

 Thank you so much for your time,